How to Hang a Door Like a Pro: 5 Easy Steps

 Understanding How Each Part Works

-• Jamb Kit: Provides structural support for the door and serves as a base for hinges and strike plates.
+• Jamb Kit: Provides essential structural support for the door and serves as a base for hinges and strike plates.

 Getting Your Workspace Ready for Installing the New Door